Certain home remedies and medical treatments may relieve pain from impacted wisdom teeth. A dentist may recommend removing them.

 In a

-Peppermint leaves contain menthol, a natural cooling compound.
-It has been
+Peppermint leaves contain menthol, a natural cooling compound which

-In high amounts, eugenol can cause liver toxicity.
-Overdose is possible from ingesting
+However, in high amounts, eugenol can cause liver toxicity, and overdose is possible from ingesting

 Applying an ice pack to your cheeks can help reduce inflammation and swelling.
 Cold also has a numbing effect that can reduce pain.
 Applying gentle heat can promote healing by relieving tension and increasing blood flow to the area.

-Diluting tea tree oil with coconut oil, a carrier oil, and applying it to your inflamed gums could help kill bacteria on your gum line.
-Tea tree oil shouldn’t be
+Diluting tea tree oil with coconut oil, a carrier oil, and applying it to your inflamed gums could help kill bacteria on your gumline.
+Tea tree oil

 Thyme has been used as a natural remedy to relieve the pain, inflammation, and fever that may accompany emerging wisdom teeth.
-A
+While some animal research is promising, further studies on humans are needed.

 Thyme also contains carvacrol, the same potent ingredient in oregano oil.